 What does all this mean?
 Autism can be successfully treated with early testing and advanced nutrient therapies designed to normalize deviant gene expression.
-People with autism matter and are worth our time, investment, and deserve our LOVE, but they also deserve us working together for the solution.
+People with autism matter and are worth our time, investment, and deserve our love, but they also deserve us working together for the solution.

-So, Autism is (Y)OUR problem.
 Let’s join together in celebrating World Autism Awareness Day tomorrow, April 2nd, and for the entire month of April.